 - 1. Park the machine on a level surface and disengage the blade control switch. - 2.
 Move the motion control levers outward to the park position, stop the engine, remove the key, and wait for all moving parts to stop before leaving the operating position. - 3.
-Check the air pressure of all four tires.
-If needed, adjust to the recommended inflation; refer to Checking the Tire Pressure in Drive System Maintenance, page 31. - 4.
-Set the height-of-cut lever to position 3 [3 inch (76 mm)]. - 5.
-Carefully rotate the blade(s) side to side (Figure 41).
+Set the height-of-cut lever to middle position. - 4.
+Carefully rotate the blades so that they are all side to side (Figure 46 and Figure 47).